OLAC

-OLAC, the Open Language Archives Community, is an initiative to create a unified means of searching online databases of language resources for linguistic research.
+OLAC, the Open Language Archives Community, is an initiative to create a unified means of searching online databases of language resources for linguistic research and other purposes.
 The information about resources is stored in XML format for easy searching.
-OLAC was founded in 2000, and is hosted at the Linguistic Data Consortium webserver at the University of Pennsylvania.
+OLAC was founded in 2000.
+It was hosted at the Linguistic Data Consortium webserver at the University of Pennsylvania until 2026, when the hosting was moved to the University of Cologne.

 OLAC advises on best practices in language archiving, and works to promote interoperation between language archives.

 Metadata

-The OLAC metadata set is based on the complete set of Dublin Core metadata terms DCMT, but the format allows for the use of extensions to express community-specific qualifiers.
+The OLAC metadata set is based on the complete set of Dublin Core metadata terms (DCMT), but the format allows for the use of extensions to express community-specific qualifiers.
 It is often contrasted to IMDI (ISLE Metadata Initiative).

 Attributes

 The OLAC metadata is based on five primary attributes, refine, code, scheme, lang, and langs, although the last attribute is only for completed metadata sets.
 Each attribute serves a different function and is applicable in a different section of the metadata.